 It is the ability to run multiple virtual networks that individually have a separate control and data plan.
-Network virtualization provides the facility to create and provision virtual networks such as logical switches, routers, firewalls, VPN, and workload security, either within days or even within weeks.
+Network virtualization provides the facility to create and provision virtual networks such as logical switches, routers, firewalls, VPNs, and workload security, either within days or even within weeks.

 - Desktop Virtualization: